wang-ye/wang-ye.github.io/_posts/2017-07-15-leveldb-reading.md

 ## Fault Recovery
 It uses a write-ahead logs.
 For example, if OS system crashes, the WAL will be used to recover the data.

+To signal errors, use a class called Status.

 ## API Design